kyma-project/test-infra/README.md

 The `test-infra` repository contains the whole configuration of Prow.
 Its purpose is to replace the internal Continuous Integration (CI) tool in the `kyma-project` organization.

-For more detailed documentation on installation, configuration, development, and testing, go to the [`docs/prow`](./docs/prow) subfolder.
+For more detailed documentation on installation, configuration, development, and testing, go to the [`docs/prow`](./docs/prow) subfnewer.

 ## License